ietf-rats/draft-birkholz-rats-basic-yang-module/draft-birkholz-yang-basic-remote-attestation.md

 normative:
   RFC2119:
   I-D.ietf-netconf-crypto-types:
+  I-D.birkholz-reference-ra-interaction-model: rats-interaction-models

 informative:
-  I-D.birkholz-attestation-terminology: rats
+  I-D.birkholz-attestation-terminology: rats-architecture

 --- abstract

-This document defines YANG RPC and a minimal datastore required to retrieve integrity evidence about software from the device running the YANG datastore.
-The module presented requires a TPM 2.0 and corresponding Trusted Software Stack included in the system entity the YANG datastore is running on.
+This document defines a YANG RPC and a minimal datastore tree required to retrieve attestation evidence about integrity measurements from a composite device with one or more roots of trust for reporting.
+Complementary measurement logs are also provided by the YANG RPC originating from one or more roots of trust of measurement.
+The module defined requires a TPM 2.0 and corresponding Trusted Software Stack included in the device components of the composite device the YANG server is running on.

 --- middle

 # Introduction

-This document is based on the terminology defined in {{-rats}} and uses the interaction model and information elements defined in Reference Interaction Model for Challenge/Response-based Remote Attestation Procedures.
+This document is based on the terminology defined in the {{-rats-architecture}} and uses the interaction model and information elements defined in the {{-rats-interaction-models}} document.
+The currently supported hardware security module (HWM) - sometimes also referred to as an embedded secure element - is the Trusted Platform Module (TPM) 2.0.
+One ore more TPM 2.0 embedded in the components of a composite device - sometimes also referred to as an aggregate device - are required in order to use the YANG module defined in this document.
+A TPM 2.0 is used as a root of trust for reporting (RTR) in order to retrieve attestation evidence from a composite device.
+Additionally, it is used as a root of trust for measurement (RTM) in order to provide event logs - sometimes also referred to as measurement logs.

 ## Requirements notation